edwardlavender/prettyGraphics/README.md

-# plot.pretty
+# prettyGraphics

 <!-- badges: start -->

 <!-- badges: end -->

-`plot.pretty` is an R package designed to make the production of plots and data exploration easier, more flexible and prettier, with base R.
+`prettyGraphics` is an R package designed to make the production of plots and data exploration easier, more flexible and prettier, with base R.
-`plot.pretty` has been particularly inspired by the requirements of continuous ecological datasets, although some functions are designed to work with factors.
+`prettyGraphics` has been particularly inspired by the requirements of continuous ecological datasets, although some functions are designed to work with factors.
 The package includes multiple ‘building block’ functions which help to define the initial arguments of a plot and then